zalando/PGObserver/README.md

 Hint
 ----

-To enable the gathering of certain statistics the PostgreSQL server configuration may need changes, refer to: http://www.postgresql.org/docs/9.3/static/monitoring-stats.html
+To enable the gathering of certain statistics the PostgreSQL server configuration may need changes, refer to: http://www.postgresql.org/docs/9.3/static/monitoring-stats.html and http://www.postgresql.org/docs/9.3/static/pgstatstatements.html

 License
 -------